-Avenue of the Giants Auto Tour Stop #2: Bolling Grove
+Stop #2: Bolling Grove

 Located next to Elk Creek, Bolling Grove encompasses a small stand of old-growth redwoods.
 The big draw here appears to be the proximity of the grove to the road – you don’t have to walk far to see these awe-inspiring trees.
 There doesn’t seem to be any major trails here, but a short path leads to the creek which is fun to explore.